brijdi0202-dotcom/Pred-Arbitrage/README.md

 Single source of truth for markets.

 Contains:

-Market IDs
+-Market IDs
-Outcome definitions
+-Outcome definitions
-Metadata used across all strategies
+-Metadata used across all strategies
-Consistent references across modules
+-Consistent references across modules
-Every strategy and execution layer reads from here.
+-Every strategy and execution layer reads from here.